Salkantay and Inca Trail 7 days

 Activities: Hiking / Trekking, Camping, Archaeology, Cultural Adventures.

-Important Note: While we expect the tour will run as the itinerary describes to Salkantay Trek & Inca Trail.
-Participants should accept that there is the possibility of changes, being necessary liable to local conditions, e.g, strikes, natural desasters, these changes might be at the discretion of your travel company.
+Important Note: While we expect the tour will run as the itinerary describes to Salkantay Inca Trail 7 days.
+Participants should accept that there is the possibility of changes, being necessary liable to local conditions, e.g, strikes, natural disasters, these changes might be at the discretion of your travel company.

 Accommodations: 4 season Black Diamond tents designed for 4 people which are used only for 2 people, come with sleeping pads “Therma-Rest”, and Pillows.